Graco Inc.

-Graco Inc. is an American industrial company that specializes in the development and manufacturing of fluid-handling systems and products.
-The company is headquartered in Minneapolis, Minnesota, and markets its products to customers worldwide.
+Graco Inc. is an American manufacturer of fluid-handling systems and equipment, headquartered in Minneapolis, Minnesota.
+Founded in 1926 as the Gray Company, it adopted its present name in 1969 and is listed on the New York Stock Exchange as a component of the S&P 400.
+Its products, sold worldwide, include spray-finishing, pumping, dispensing, and lubrication equipment for industrial, contractor, and process applications.

 History

 Russell Gray, a Minneapolis parking lot attendant, founded Gray Company, Inc. in 1926 with his brother Leil Gray to produce and sell Russell's air-powered grease gun, invented in response to cold weather making hand-powered grease guns inoperable.
-Sales their first year of operation were $35,000.
+In its first year of operation, sales were $35,000.

 By 1941, annual sales had reached $1 million.
-They capitalized on opportunities in defense-based lubricating needs during World War II.
-After World War II, Graco began expanding outside of lubricant handling, developing a paint pump and direct-from-drum industrial fluids pumps.
+During World War II it supplied lubricating equipment for defense use.
+After the war, Graco moved beyond lubricant handling, developing a paint pump and pumps that drew industrial fluids directly from the drum.

-By the mid-1950s they had expanded to $5 million in sales and 400 employees, and were servicing fluid handling needs in a wide variety of industries.
+By the mid-1950s, sales had reached $5 million and the company employed 400 people.

 Leil Gray died in 1958, and was succeeded as president by Harry A. Murphy.
-He was succeeded in turn by David A Koch in 1962.
+He was succeeded in turn by David A. Koch in 1962.
 The company continued to expand, helped by the 1957 introduction of the airless spray gun.
 By 1969, when Gray Company went public and changed its name to Graco, it had annual sales of $33 million.

-After acquiring H. G. Fischer & Co, a manufacturer of electrostatic finishing products, sales continued to climb, reflecting an industry-wide shift in automobile painting from air-based to electrostatic technologies.
-By 1979, sales had climbed to $100 million.
+After acquiring H. G. Fischer & Co., a manufacturer of electrostatic finishing products, Graco benefited from a shift in automobile painting from air-based to electrostatic technology.
+By 1979, sales had reached $100 million.

-In 1981, Graco started a joint-venture called Graco Robotics, Inc. (GRI) with Edon Finishing Systems.
+In 1981, Graco started a joint venture called Graco Robotics, Inc. (GRI) with Edon Finishing Systems.
+George Aristides, a 20-year company veteran, became president and chief operating officer in June 1993.

-Divisions
+David Roberts, recruited from the Marmon Group, became president and chief executive officer in 2001.
+He left in 2007 to lead Carlisle Companies and was succeeded as chief executive by Patrick J. McHale.

+Graco agreed in April 2011 to acquire the finishing businesses of Illinois Tool Works for $650 million.
+In December 2011 the Federal Trade Commission issued an administrative complaint to block the deal, contending it would reduce competition in liquid finishing equipment.
+The acquisition closed in 2012; Graco subsequently divested the liquid finishing operations, which it sold in 2014, while retaining the Gema powder-coating business.
+Mark W. Sheahan succeeded Patrick J. McHale as president and chief executive officer in June 2021.

+In 2026, Graco broke ground on a new headquarters in Dayton, Minnesota, a northwestern suburb of Minneapolis, and planned to relocate there by mid-2027.

+Acquisitions

+Graco has grown in part through acquisitions.
+The following are among its larger transactions.